What is this?

 4 – Social Media

-Students were pushed to become ideators and innovators by using different techniques to gain inspiration for YouTube content.
-They then learnt about the different tools that they could use to successfully edit videos on an iPhone such as iMovie, Slice, and Inshot.
+Participants were encouraged to become ideators and innovators in order to create engaging and interesting YouTube content.
+They learnt about the different tools that they could use to successfully edit videos on an iPhone such as iMovie, Slice, and Inshot.

 Google & YouTube